memsql/pipelines-twitter-demo/README.md

 Here is an example project that demonstrates an interesting analytics use case using MemSQL Pipelines.
-Specifically, this demo captures tweets and retweet counts for posts pretaining to Hillary and Trump, the 2016 US presidential nominees.
+Specifically, this demo captures tweets and retweet counts for posts pertaining to the 30 NBA teams.

 To run the demo you will need to have Docker installed and the docker client available.